OSGeo/gdal/swig/python/README.rst

 pip
 ~~~

-GDAL can be installed from the `Python Package Index <https://pypi.org/project/GDAL>`__.
-Due to the complex nature of GDAL and its components, different bindings may require additional packages installation steps.
+Due to the complex nature of GDAL and its components, different bindings may require additional packages and installation steps.
-The base GDAL package contains support for OGR, OSR, and GDAL vectors:
+GDAL can be installed from the `Python Package Index <https://pypi.org/project/GDAL>`__:

 ::

     pip install gdal

-In order to enable raster support, libgdal and its development headers must be installed as well as the Python packages numpy, setuptools, and wheel.
+In order to enable numpy-based raster support, libgdal and its development headers must be installed as well as the Python packages numpy, setuptools, and wheel.
-To install the Python dependencies and build raster support:
+To install the Python dependencies and build numpy-based raster support:

 ::